cjdev2/kafka-rx/README.md

 #### Features

-- thin adapter around kafka's high level producer and consumer api
+- thin, reactive adapter around kafka's high level producer and consumer
 - per message, fine grained commits semantics
-- offset tracking for local rebalancing and replay supression
-- reactive api using rx-scala observables

-#### Subscribing to a message stream:
+- internal offsets management to keep track of consumers

+#### Consuming messages:

 kafka-rx provides a push alternative to kafka's pull-based iterable stream

-To connect to your zookeeper cluster and process kafka streams:
+To connect to your zookeeper cluster and process a stream:

 ```scala
 val connector = new RxConnector("zookeeper:2181", "consumer-group")